tuomas-tk/qlma-client/README.md

 #  qlma-client

+## Prerequisities
+1. npm install
+2. npm install gulp --save-dev
+3. npm install gulp-util --save-dev

 ## Development
-1. npm install
-2. gulp
+1. gulp
-3. Navigate to localhost:3000
-4. Make any change to .html or .less files
+2. Make any change to .html or .less files
+3. Watch the browser reloading with your changes

-## Create the app
+## Build the app
 1. gulp build